RetirementHow To Create Your Retirement Checklist

 Can you downsize and buy a smaller living space?

-By doing so you can invest or save any equity from your home that you don’t put into the smaller home.
+Doing so lets you invest or save any equity from your home that you don’t put into the smaller house.

 Where do I/we want to live when we retire?

-You may want to leave the community you are currently living in and move across the province.
+You may want to leave your community and move across the province.

-This is another important topic to discuss and perhaps plan far in advance if you are moving out of the city.
+This is another critical topic to discuss, and perhaps you should plan far in advance if you are moving out of the city.

-It may be smart to get in touch with a real estate agent if needed to help you find a new home or accommodations in your new chosen city.
+Contacting a real estate agent to help you find a new home or accommodations in your chosen city may be wise.

 How will I/we maintain our home during our retirement years?

-Do you have the extra money to pay for services to keep your house maintained if you or your spouse are unable to?
+Do you have the extra money to pay for services to maintain your house if you or your spouse cannot?

 Find out the pricing for these services when creating your retirement budget.

-If you feel that you cannot maintain your home perhaps it’s time to downsize or consider other community services.
+If you feel you cannot maintain your home, perhaps it’s time to downsize or consider other community services.

 Should I/we invest in a home security system for protection?

-This is not a bad idea at all and today there are so many types of security systems on the market for sale.
+This is not a bad idea at all; today, so many types of security systems are on the market for sale.

-We invested in an Arlo Pro security camera system for my mother-in-law’s home 2 years ago.
+We invested in an Arlo Pro security camera system for my mother-in-law’s home two years ago.

-Also, just so we didn’t have to worry about recharging the batteries we spent the extra money to purchase Arlo solar panels.
+Also, so we didn’t have to worry about recharging the batteries, we spent the extra money to purchase Arlo solar panels.

-We were able to watch her home 24/7 via the app on our smartphone which gave her and our peace of mind.
+We could watch her home 24/7 via the app on our smartphone, which gave her and us peace of mind.

 You can also install the Arlo Pro inside of the home to monitor what is going on if a loved one is ill or needs watching over.